Fiery sweetness takes center stage in this recipe for Spicy Honey Chipotle Squash and Sweet Potatoes served over nutty brown rice.

 Anyway, when I went to whip up this spicy lunch for myself, I went right for the brown rice … it was perfect for it.

 This dish is adapted from a Mark Bittman recipe.
 Recently, I was asked to join The Food Matters Project — a group of bloggers cooking our way through Mark Bittman’s Food Matters Cookbook.
-If you aren’t familiar with the cookbook (or the book Food Matters), the basic premise is that you should eat like your ancestors would have in the early 20th century.
+If you aren’t familiar with the cookbook (or the book Food Matters), the basic premise is that you should eat as your ancestors would have in the early 20th century.
 It’s not unlike the lessons I recently learned reading Why Women Need Fat.
 So, when asked to join in, I said yes right away.
 I could definitely use the lessons from this book to cook better food for my family.

 And me too.
 Because sometimes recipes aren’t for everyone.
 This one?
 Totally not for my kids.
 And that’s okay.